PrincessSkywalker/Projects/2/README.md

 so the editor will feel fast and responsive to the user.

-The head of the editor group, who you are trying to impress, is a big fan of array based stacks.
+The head of the editor group, who you are trying to impress, is a big fan of stacks.
 Implementing the buffer with any other data structure would be a bad career move on your part.
 She is a real stickler about only using ADT stack methods like `push()`, `pop()`, and `size()`.